alessandro-bertero/homemade_media_code_repository/README.md

     docker exec -idt NAME_CONTAINER rstudio-server start

-Replace <your_password> with your desired password, if it is omitted the password will be ìrstudioî.
+Replace <your_password> with your desired password, if it is omitted the password will be "rstudio".
 This command maps port 8787 on your host machine to port 8787 in the container, allowing you to access RStudio via your browser at http://localhost:8787.
 The USER=rstudio part ensures you'll log in as the rstudio user, and the PASSWORD variable sets the password you'll use to log in.
 Then use Rstudio through a browser.

 Input data can be downloaded from our [Zenodo repository](https://zenodo.org/doi/10.5281/zenodo.12684584)